ultrabug/py3status/py3status/modules/README.md

 and percentage threshold settings.

 Configuration parameters:
-- `cache_timeout` : how often we refresh this module in seconds (10s default)
+- `cache_timeout` how often we refresh this module in seconds (10s default)
-- `channel` : "Master" by default, alsamixer channel to track
+- `channel` "Master" by default, alsamixer channel to track
-- `device` : "default" by default, alsamixer device to use
+- `device` "default" by default, alsamixer device to use
-- `format` : format the output, available variables: {percentage}
+- `format` format the output, available variables: {percentage}
-- `format_muted` : format the output when the volume is muted
+- `format_muted` format the output when the volume is muted
-- `threshold_bad` : 20 by default
+- `threshold_bad` 20 by default
-- `threshold_degraded` : 50 by default
+- `threshold_degraded` 50 by default

 Requires:
-alsa-utils (tested with alsa-utils 1.0.29-1)
+- `alsa-utils` (tested with alsa-utils 1.0.29-1)

 NOTE:
 If you want to refresh the module quicker than the i3status interval,